 Workington, like many other local towns, grew up largely around the coal industry and had a significant boom around the 18th century.
 Again there were dozens of coal mines in the area, some extended out to sea underground and the town also became a centre for steel making.
 Although it eventually became a significant port, the old town was on higher ground slightly inland.
 This old town area, slightly east of the shopping centre, is an interesting place to explore and includes the attractive Portland Square, the striking St John’s Church and the Helena Thompson Museum which reflects the history of the area.
 Curwen Park contains the impressive ruins of Workington Hall which was the home of the Curwen family who helped develop the area during the boom years.
 For some retail therapy, the town centre has plenty to offer including Washington Square shopping centre which has a number of popular high street stores.
 Pay and display car park.

-Leave the car park and return to the mini-roundabout to take the second exit, continuing on the B5297.
-At the crossroads ahead, turn left towards Maryport.
-Passing Debenhams on the left and Curwen Park on the right, descend to cross the River Derwent on Workington Bridge.
-At the roundabout take the first exit to follow the river and soon pass under the new Northside Bridge, built to replace the one that was destroyed during the devastating November 2009 flood.
+Turn right out of the car park and right at the following T junction which returns to the mini-roundabout where you take the second exit, continuing on the B5297.
+Very shortly, take the left turn at the traffic lights, then straight ahead at the next traffic lights, towards Maryport on the A596.
+The road descends away from the town centre to cross the River Derwent on Workington Bridge.
+At the roundabout take the first exit to follow the river and soon pass under Northside Bridge, built to replace the one that was destroyed during the devastating November 2009 flood.
 At the roundabout take the second exit, A596 towards Maryport.
 Soon pass Dunmail Park shopping centre on the right and continue passing various industrial sites and wind turbines.
 There are limited sea views as you pass Flimby village and not far beyond, take the first left turn signposted to Tourist Attractions.
 Approx 100m on the left is Maryport Coastal Park car park.